WWE SmackDown vs. Raw 2008

-WWE SmackDown vs. Raw 2008 (also known as WWE SmackDown vs. Raw 2008 featuring ECW and WWE SmackDown vs. Raw 2008 ECW Invasion) is a professional wrestling video game published by THQ in November 2007, and developed by Yuke's for the PlayStation 2, PlayStation 3, Xbox 360, Wii, and PlayStation Portable video game consoles, with Amaze Entertainment overseeing development for the Nintendo DS version.
+WWE SmackDown vs. Raw 2008 (also known as WWE SmackDown vs. Raw 2008 featuring ECW) is a professional wrestling video game published by THQ in November 2007, and developed by Yuke's for the PlayStation 2, PlayStation 3, Xbox 360, Wii, and PlayStation Portable video game consoles, with Amaze Entertainment overseeing development for the Nintendo DS version.

-SmackDown vs. Raw 2008 is the ninth overall installment of the video game series based on the professional wrestling promotion World Wrestling Entertainment (WWE), the fourth game in the SmackDown vs. Raw series, the sequel to 2006's SmackDown vs. Raw 2007, and the first WWE game to feature the promotion's ECW brand and the last game that was released during the Ruthless Aggression era.
+SmackDown vs. Raw 2008 is the ninth overall installment of the video game series based on the professional wrestling promotion World Wrestling Entertainment (WWE), the fourth game in the SmackDown vs. Raw series, the sequel to 2006's SmackDown vs. Raw 2007, and the first WWE game to feature the promotion's ECW brand.

-The game was succeeded by WWE SmackDown vs. Raw 2009 in 2008.
+The game was succeeded by WWE SmackDown vs. Raw 2009.

 Gameplay

 Each wrestler now has two fighting style categories, one primary and one secondary.
 Each fighting style has its advantages and disadvantages in each particular match type.
 There are eight styles altogether: high-flyer, hardcore, submission, powerhouse, showman, brawler, dirty and technical.
 In addition, creative manager of THQ Cory Ledesma said early in production that he planned on having numerous wrestler animations redone.

 A new "struggle submission system" has been introduced, incorporating more analog control into the game.
 The player executing the submission can now decide how much pressure is applied by moving the analog stick in a particular direction.
 Similarly, the player locked in a submission hold will have to power out also by using the analog stick.

 The game features the revived ECW brand, and it takes its place alongside the established Raw and SmackDown! brands.
 The official box art features the ECW logo prominently.
 The game's ECW branding has expanded the number of weapons available under the ring during gameplay.
 New weapons such as guitars are available and tables and barbed wire bats can be set on fire.
 Despite the inclusion of the brand, the franchise kept its SmackDown! vs. Raw name, although an early logo included "ECW Invasion" in the title.
 It had been changed, however, to "Featuring ECW".

 The game features several arenas where WWE held events in 2006 and 2007.
 There are also arenas based on each WWE television show.